 Instant Pot Salsa

 Instant Pot Salsa Recipe If you have been wanting to try your instant pot, this is a great way to get started!
-Instant pots are an upgrade of pressure cookers and can make the canning process quicker and less mess than a water bath canner.
+Instant pots are an upgrade of pressure cookers and can make the canning process quicker and less messy than a water bath canner.
 This is a great chunky canning salsa recipe!

 Edamame salsa with avocado and feta